 For the examples below I’m going to assume that Monica is a founder.
 For those of you watching the show you know that she represents the first investor, but it’s made clear that, as of now anyway, she’s voting alongside Richard.

-The final point I want to make about Hanneman is his resources that he is putting at the company’s disposal.
+The final point I want to make about Hanneman is about the resources he is putting at the company’s disposal.
 Traditionally, a board member with a strong network or significant relevant experience can be very useful for a startup.
-Hanneman’s resources have comically turned out to be a waste of money thus far (namely billboards and SWAG), but I’m guessing that he’ll pull through down the road.
-So here’s the final lesson – your board members should also provide significant value outside of the board room.
+Hanneman’s resources have comically turned out to be a waste of money thus far (namely, billboards and SWAG), but I’m guessing that he’ll pull through down the road.
 When you take on investors, look for investors who can make introductions to potential customers, partners, acquirers, vendors, or other investors.